Synternet/hackathon/README.md

 ### UI/UX track
 At Syntropy we put a great focus on making our applications look great and be user friendly.
 Show us how you imagine future iterations of Syntropy software.
 Create Mock-Ups / Wireframes / Designs.
 - Make Syntropy Mobile Friendly
-- Design Dashboards that would extend user experience and provide valueable information.
+- Design Dashboards that would extend user experience and provide valuable information.
 - Functionality extensions

 ## Judging